IBM/universal-connectors/docs/general topics/aws.md

 #### Results
 That IAM role that you created will be used to configure the connector in role_arn (no access key ID or secret access key will be needed).

-### Configuring AWS security credentials for cross-account CloudWatch integration that uses a configuration with role_arn
+### Configuring AWS Security Credentials for Cross-Account CloudWatch Integration That Uses a Configuration with role_arn

 When you are using two AWS accounts, use the following configuration: a Guardium hosted on an EC2 account and a CloudWatch account.

-#### Before you begin
+#### Before You Begin
 This procedure assumes that:
 • The CloudWatch account number is 2222.
-•	The Guardium on EC2 account number is 1111 and the ec2 instance id is i-01111.
+• The Guardium on EC2 account number is 1111 and the EC2 instance ID is i-01111.
 • The Amazon Resource Name (ARN) role assigned to the EC2 account is:
 ```arn:aws:iam::1111:role/ec2_only_assign_role_to2222```

 ***Note: If that role does not exist, create it and assign it to the EC2 instance.***